-Of course these ten will feature my personal favorite instances of heroes and villains shuffling off their mortal coils so I certainly hope you will share your own choices in the comments section, and I beg you will please bear in mind these choices are in no particular order…except for the Number One spot…that is hands down the greatest exit a comic book character has ever made!
+Of course these Top Ten Comic Book Deaths will feature my personal favorite instances of heroes and villains shuffling off their mortal coils so I certainly hope you will share your own choices in the comments section, and I beg you will please bear in mind these choices are in no particular order…except for the Number One spot…that is hands down the greatest exit a comic book character has ever made!
 Since I will we talking about the demise of these characters you should probably consider all of this to fall under the SPOILERS territory.

 10) The Death of Doug Ramsey aka Cypher in New Mutants #60 (1988)